Donrwalsh/curiouser-paradox/train-of-thought.md

 Working on some updates to the README.
 Got the Frontend spot looking nice, but as part of my work here I ran into the awkwardness I had with Angular environments and `docker` actually being `dev` without any real docker environment to speak of.
 Doing a commit now to see if I got it right.
 Wrapped up work on the README and changed the name of the `mongo` container to be the more descriptive and better `database`.
 It failed to startup automatically because I neglected to change the backend's depends_on value and then it failed again which I'm not sure about.
 Manually it built just fine, but this commit is going to test if that was a fluke.

 Lots of work today on the New Comic form using the guiding principle of "Why don't I just put images in the database despite what the internet says?!" to excellent results!
+Some of the code I'm committing here is aware of this change, but mostly this is just the stuff that will assist with this endeavor indirectly.
+Oh, this was supposed to go with the last commit.
+Oh well.

+There's this thing going on where the refreshToken provided by the backend upon refreshing doesn't seem to be retained properly.
+I am out of time to look into it now, but it should be obvious that something's happening when sessions only last 10min.
+Unless something else is going on.
+Anyway, I made a quick update to the interceptor to use an existing clearSession method that I forgot I had made.

 # Couldn't Have Done it Without You